arduino/setup-arduino-cli/README.md

 ## Examples

-[Here][pat-example] there is a good example on how to use the action.
+[Here][example] there is a good example on how to use the action.
-See also the [Arduino on GitHub Actions blogpost][pat-blogpost] to learn more.
+See also the [Arduino on GitHub Actions blogpost][blogpost] to learn more.

 ## Development